 Smartphone and tablets connect using Canon's free Camera Connect app.
 In addition to transferring movies and still images, this app provides some remote camera control features and provides a live view display of the scene.
 I need to check out the latest version of Camera Connect, but it previously left a lot of potential untapped with the feature set being somewhat basic.

 Bluetooth is a relatively new EOS technology feature.
+Multi-device support for Bluetooth connection is now providing, allowing pairing of multiple devices to multiple cameras vs. one device pairing with multiple cameras.
 Utilizing this camera's Bluetooth capability is the Canon BR-E1 Bluetooth Remote.
 Want to be part of your own family picture?
 Or just don't want to deal with a remote release cord when using a tripod?
 This is an accessory you may want.
 In addition to being able to provide non-line-of-sight remote release functionality, this little device is also able to independently control AF and focal length zooming on compatible cameras and lenses (limited at this time).

 Now common is for Canon's latest EOS DSLRs to feature built-in RAW conversion to JPG, complete with many adjustments available for doing so and the 90D once again supports this feature.
 While shooting in RAW format ensures the highest image quality, this file format is not so welcomed by many of the wirelessly-connected devices.
 With built-in RAW conversion, you can photograph in RAW format, create a JPG file and then wirelessly transfer it.